Crack525/Load-Testing-JMeter/README.md

-This is a sample project to integrate cucumber UI tests with appium + java
+This is a sample project to do load testing with jMeter